elastic/kibana/packages/kbn-pm/README.md

 ## Building packages for production

-The production build process relies on both the Grunt setup at the root of the Kibana project and code in `kbn-build`.
+The production build process relies on both the Grunt setup at the root of the Kibana project and code in `@kbn/pm`.
 The full process is described in `tasks/build/packages.js`.

 ## Development